IATI/IATI-Guidance/en/introduction.rst

 * The **Upgrade Processes** describe how changes to the Standard are changed.

-* **Guidance Materials** represents written documents that provide instruction around various facets of the Standard.
+* **Guidance Materials** contain instructions and recommendations for implementing the Standard.

 Further information